Paper Bag Butterfly

 • Scissors – Safety scissors and regular scissors will both work for this craft.

-• Circle paper punch – If you can’t find circle paper punches or don’t have them, you can freehand cutting out some circles.
+• Circle paper punch – If you can’t find circle paper punches or don’t have them, you can use scissors to freehand some circles.
+Different sizes of circle stickers would work well, too.

-Choose the two colors of cardstock that you want to use.
-Then, have your kids trace their handprints on each color.
-Older kids can probably trace their own handprint!
+Choose two colors of cardstock.
+Have your kids trace their handprints on each color.
+Older kids can probably trace their own handprint, while younger kids might need a little extra help.

-Next, glue the googly eyes onto the flap of the brown paper bag.
+Glue the googly eyes onto the top flap of the brown paper bag.
 Then draw a mouth with the black marker.
 You can draw a simple smile or get a little more adventurous and creative with it.

 Punch out different sized circles out of various colors of cardstock.
-If you don’t have the circle punches, you can freehand a few circles to cut out.
 Glue them on the wings.

-Cut two thin strips out of another color of cardstock and then twist the ends of the strips around your finger or a pencil to make antennae.
+Cut two thin strips out of a third color of cardstock and then twist the ends of the strips around your finger or a pencil to make antennae.

-Glue the antennae to the top of the bag.
+Glue the butterfly’s antennae to the top of the bag.

 Allow all of the glue to dry and then have fun!